Record number of students from deprived areas enrol at Scottish universities

 A record number of students from disadvantaged areas are getting into Scottish universities, an annual report has shown.

-The Commissioner for Fair Access said in its annual report that the increase in deprived students entering Scottish universities has not come at the expense of students from more affluent areas.
+The Commissioner for Fair Access said the increase in deprived students entering universities has not come at the expense of students from more affluent areas.

 Professor John McKendrick said the record number of entrants from Scotland’s poorest areas was achieved in 2021-2022, with a total of 5,595 students.

-Students from Scotland’s east deprived areas make up the largest cohort – with Professor McKendrick noting that the number of students from those areas in Scottish unis having risen by 8.4% since the 2013-2014 academic year.
+Students from Scotland’s least deprived areas make up the largest cohort – with Prof McKendrick noting the number from those areas in Scottish universities has risen by 8.4% since the 2013-2014 academic year.

 About 16.5% of entrants to higher education are from Scotland’s most deprived 20% of areas, with universities striving to boost that number to 20% by 2030.

-Professor McKendrick, who is based at Glasgow Caledonian University, was appointed Scotland’s commissioner for fair access in January 2023, taking over from Sir Peter Scott.
+Prof McKendrick, who is based at Glasgow Caledonian University, was appointed Scotland’s Commissioner for Fair Access in January 2023, taking over from Sir Peter Scott.

 The independent advisory role is designed to hold ministers and the Scottish Funding Council to account as they work towards fair access targets.